COM Server Configuration

 For production installations we highly recommend you run using COM servers.

-COM and File Mode are operationally mostly interchangeable so you can easily switch between the two, once you've compiled and registered your application, although COM requires some additional setup and configuration.
-You typically use file mode for development and COM mode for production.
+COM and File Mode are operationally almost entirely interchangeable, so you can easily switch between the two once you've compiled and registered your application.
+However COM requires some additional setup and configuration for COM registration and potentially DCOMCnfg configuration for non-Admin and non-SYSTEM accounts.

 To run in COM Mode: